 Latest Update: December 09, 2019 §§ 10, 12, 21

-The series consists of six separate international races.
+The series consists of four separate international races.
 All races are financial, legal and sporting independent.
 The General Regulations and the UCI Rules apply to all races.

 § 1 Registration

 Every rider has to use the registration form on www.ixsdownhillcup.com.
 For registration please include the UCI ID.

 The transfer/delivery of a starting slot to other riders is always precluded.

 § 2 Registration time limit